 Type 2 Diabetes

-(It can also lead to an adverse effect by causing hypoglycemia, low blood sugar level due to medication)
+(It can also lead to an adverse effect by causing hypoglycemia, and low blood sugar levels due to medication)

 For Type 1 diabetes too many ketones in your blood can cause sickness.